How to Homeschool Multiple Children At Once

 As teachers, we need all of our students to be able to do some work independently.
 For our little ones, this can be as simple as Mad Mattr or playdough, while our bigger kids will do more and more on their own.

-Of course, if your child is not reading yet, you will be doing all the direction-giving for them.
-And, regardless of reading level, all children will hit activities that stump them and will come to you for coaching.
+Of course, if your child is not reading yet, you will give them all the directions.
+Regardless of reading level, all children will hit activities that stump them and come to you for coaching.
 That's entirely appropriate!

 Teaching independent learning is like building a muscle.
-Regardless of the age and skill level of your child right now, you can build on it until you get where you want to be.
-For an older child, it would be appropriate to set this as a goal together.
-"This year, you are old enough to manage a lot of your work yourself, so I will be helping you learn how to do that."
+Regardless of your child's age and skill level right now, you can build on it until you get where you want to be.
+For an older child, it would be appropriate to set this as a goal together: "This year, you are old enough to manage a lot of your work yourself, so I will be helping you learn how to do that."

 3. Combine Subjects as Desired